Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

-Take advantage of a healthy Dollar-to-Euro exchange rate and low airfares by booking your vacation to one of Europe’s many enchanting cities.
+Take advantage of a healthy dollar-to-Euro exchange rate and low airfares by booking your vacation to one of Europe’s many enchanting cities.
 Tourist mainstays like Paris and London are an excellent place to start, while backpacker favorites, such as a Budapest, Prague and Amsterdam, offer their own unique flavor.

-Once you’re one the ground, save money while traveling by balancing big ticket outings with low-cost attractions, such as museums, outdoor plazas and walking tours.
+Once you’re one the ground, save money while traveling by balancing big-ticket outings with low-cost attractions, such as museums, outdoor plazas and walking tours.
 You’ll be amazed how a cappuccino and a spot to people watch can make the day fly by.

 By embarking on a multi-day trek through Chile’s Torres del Paine or Argentina’s El Calafate national park, you can expect to see breathtaking glaciers and wildlife while sharing the trail with hikers from all across the globe.
 Just check out the photo above to get an idea of what to expect.

 As you might imagine, the biggest expense when traveling to Patagonia is transportation.
-Flights and buses needed to access the remote region can easily account for $2,000–$2,500 of your travel budget, and will likely require a stop off in either Buenos Aires, Argentina or Santiago.
+Flights and buses needed to access the remote region can easily account for $2,000–$2,500 of your travel budget, and will likely require a stop off in Buenos Aires, Argentina or Santiago.
 However, once you arrive, a booming industry of outfitters can help you with all the equipment, food and supplies you’ll need for just a few hundred dollars.
 Even with hotel or Airbnb rentals to get you to and from the wild, a trip of this kind is well within reach with a $5,000 budget.

-After you make it back to basecamp, treat yourself to a rewarding glass of Cabernet Sauvignon or Malbec from the regional vineyards and chow down on a plate of Chorrillana (Chile’s egg-and-beef–topped version of cheese fries) to make up for all the calories you burned while trekking!
+After you make it back to basecamp, treat yourself to a rewarding glass of Cabernet Sauvignon or Malbec from the regional vineyards and chow down on a plate of chorrillana (Chile’s egg-and-beef–topped version of cheese fries) to make up for all the calories you burned while trekking!

 For around $2,000, you can lease a tricked out RV that includes multiple seating areas, a functional kitchen space and loads of entertainment features for two weeks.
 Not to mention, by opting for an RV over a traditional car or truck, you’ll save on hotel and room rentals – your bed is on wheels!

 But where to go?
 One famous road trip itinerary is a staple of Americana culture: Route 66.
 Running from Los Angeles to Chicago, the historic highway traverses unique small towns across the Southwest and Midwest, offering a new perspective and loads of opportunities to shake off the trail dust.
-If small town America isn’t your cup of joe, consider using the country’s national parks or booming music festival scene as a guidepost for your trip.
+If small town America isn’t your cup of tea, consider using the country’s national parks or booming music festival scene as a guidepost for your trip.

 How do sandy beaches, mellow reggae beats and ice-cold refreshments sound for a vacation?
 If your goal for a trip is to let loose and unwind, there’s no better option than the colorful shores of the Caribbean.

 Whether you opt for a DIY adventure or an all-inclusive stay, Caribbean hot spots like Barbados, Jamaica and St. Lucia offer a wealth of accommodations and countless excursions.
-On a $5,000 budget, you’ll be able to spend a week at a nice all-inclusive hotel while still having extra cash for airfare and day trips.
+On a $5,000 budget, you’ll be able to spend a week at a nice all-inclusive resort while still having extra cash for airfare and day trips.
 Imagine waking up to the roar of the surf, snacking on a loaded buffet and heading out to snorkel or sail before returning for some R&R and evening festivities.